6 Best Money Moves You Can (And Should) Make In Your 20s

 Pay Off Student Loans As Soon As Possible

-You can save tens of thousands in interest payments by paying off your student loans early.
-This is a great way to get out from under that burden quickly and start focusing on your career and financial goals instead.
+Paying off your student loans early can save you tens of thousands in interest payments.
+This is a great way to quickly get out from under that burden and start focusing on your career and financial goals instead.

 Start Saving For Retirement